Chart Color Schemes

 Educational outcomes in Goulburn fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-There are 15 schools serving 4,656 students; Goulburn has typical Australian school conditions (ICSEA: 970) with balanced educational opportunities.
+There are 15 schools serving 4,656 students, with typical Australian school conditions (ICSEA: 970) and balanced educational opportunities.
 The educational mix includes 10 primary, 3 secondary, and 2 K-12 schools.
-School capacity exceeds residential needs (17.8 places per 100 residents vs regional average of 13.3), indicating the area serves as an educational center for the broader region.
+School capacity exceeds regional norms (17.8 places per 100 residents vs 13.3), indicating the area serves as an educational center for the broader region.

 Frequently Asked Questions - Education